scott-hosking/scott-hosking.github.io/_pages/code.md

 toc: True
 ---

+Here I have listed some Python tools I have developed to improve research efficiency.
+Please feel free to get in touch if you have any suggestions, or if you found them useful

 ## Get **weather station** data (Global)
+* Can run from your laptop etc
 * [GitHub repo](https://github.com/scott-hosking/get_station_data)
 * Notebooks for working with [monthly](/notebooks/ghcn_monthly) and [daily](/notebooks/ghcn_daily) averaged data